 Danielle Boulay, CIWAG Program Manager, is a graduate of The University of Massachusetts Dartmouth (B.A.
 Sociology, Psychology, Criminal Justice), and The University of New Haven (M.A.
 National Security and Public Safety).
 Mrs.Boulay has been an active member of the Massachusetts Air National Guardsince 2007.
 Prior to joining CIWAG Mrs. Boulay was working as an Operational Intelligence Analyst for the active duty component of the Air National Guard's 102nd Intelligence Wing, Cape Cod MA.

 Janet Parkinson, Senior Editor, is a graduate of Vassar College (B.A.
 Medieval and Renaissance Studies).
 Mrs. Parkinson has worked in the publishing industry since 1995, focusing on academic and scholarly publishing.
 She coordinates and edits CIWAG's case study series and other publications.

-Brendan Hall, Irregular Warfare Analyst, is a Rhode Island native and is a graduate of the University of Rhode Island (B.A.
+Brendan Hall, Irregular Warfare Analyst, is a graduate of the University of Rhode Island (B.A.
 History, Political Science minor) and Providence College (M.A.
 Modern History).
 Mr. Hall’s research and analysis at CWIAG has focused on understanding the role of irregular warfare, Special Operations Forces, and non-state actors in 20th and 21st Century conflicts and insurgencies.